yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-chat-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve the list of [tabs](../resources/teamstab.md) in the specified [chat](../resources/chat.md) within a [team](../resources/team.md).

+## Scenario

+Add a scrum board tab in the meeting chat by using Graph APIs.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).